Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “He calls it social networking,” Chase said.

-“I call it social containment,” Amelia retorted.
+“I call it playing real life Sims,” Amelia retorted.

 “Do you want air?” he asked.
 “This place smells like cheap perfume and old memories.”